Packing $A$-paths of length zero modulo a prime: -paths of a fixed weight in group-labelled graphs

-It then follows from Theorem \ref{thm:zeroApathsUndir} that, if $\Gamma \not\cong \mbz/2\mbz$ and $\ell\neq 0$, then $A$-paths of weight $\ell \neq 0$ satisfy the Erd\H{o}s-P\'osa property if and only if $\Gamma \cong \mbz/4\mbz$ and $\ell = 2$, or $\Gamma \cong \mbz/p\mbz$ for odd prime $p$ and $\ell \in \Gamma-\{0\}$.
+It then follows from Theorem \ref{thm:zeroApathsUndir} that, if $\Gamma \not\cong \mbz/2\mbz$ and $\ell\neq 0$, then $A$-paths of weight $\ell$ satisfy the Erd\H{o}s-P\'osa property if and only if $\Gamma \cong \mbz/4\mbz$ and $\ell = 2$, or $\Gamma \cong \mbz/p\mbz$ for odd prime $p$ and $\ell \in \Gamma-\{0\}$.
 This completes the proof of Theorem \ref{thm:Apathsfixedwtchar}. \end{proof}

-We pose the following problem of determining the directed analog of Theorem \ref{thm:Apathsfixedwtchar}: \begin{problem} Characterize the groups $\Gamma$ and elements $\ell \in \Gamma$ such that, in \emph{directed} $\Gamma$-labelled graphs, $A$-paths of weight $\ell$ satisfy the Erd\H{o}s-P\'osa property. \end{problem} It suffices to consider finite groups by Lemma \ref{infinitectexlemma} and nonzero $\ell$ by Theorem \ref{thm:zeroApathsDir}.
-If $\Gamma\cong \mbz/3\mbz$ and $\ell \neq 0$, then the problem is equivalent to nonzero $A$-paths since every nonzero $A$-path has weight $\pm 1$ and one of the two directions of traversal will give the desired weight $\ell$.
-The counterexample in Figure \ref{FigApathsCTEX} (c) can also be adapted to the directed setting in the natural way to show that the Erd\H{o}s-P\'osa property does not hold if there exists $g \in \Gamma$ such that $\ell \not\in \langle g\rangle$.
+We pose the following problem of determining the directed analog of Theorem \ref{thm:Apathsfixedwtchar}.
+Note that in directed group-labelled graphs, reversing the direction of traversal of a walk inverts its weight. \begin{problem} Characterize the groups $\Gamma$ and elements $\ell \in \Gamma$ such that, in \emph{directed} $\Gamma$-labelled graphs, $A$-paths of weight in $\{\ell,-\ell\}$ satisfy the Erd\H{o}s-P\'osa property. \end{problem} It suffices to consider finite groups by Lemma \ref{infinitectexlemma} and nonzero $\ell$ by Theorem \ref{thm:zeroApathsDir}.
+If $\Gamma\cong \mbz/3\mbz$ and $\ell \neq 0$, then the problem is equivalent to nonzero $A$-paths since $\Gamma = \{0,1,-1\}$.
+The counterexample in Figure \ref{FigApathsCTEX} (c) can also be adapted to the directed setting in the natural way to show that the Erd\H{o}s-P\'osa property does not hold if there exists a nonzero element $g \in \Gamma$ such that $\ell \not\in \langle g\rangle$.
 It therefore suffices to consider the two outcomes of Theorem \ref{thm:group:hall}.
-However, the reduction to $\Gamma$-zero $A$-paths in the case $\ell \in 2\Gamma$ does not apply to the directed model, and the case of generalized quaternion groups (where $\ell$ is the unique element of order two), will also have to be dealt with.
+However, the reduction to $\Gamma$-zero $A$-paths in the case $\ell \in 2\Gamma$ does not apply to the directed model, and the case of generalized quaternion groups (where $\ell$ is the unique element of order two) will also have to be dealt with.